Research Transcription Service

 Your account will automatically closeout according to the date provided in the SSCS ticket.

-If you would like to modify your account closeout date please contact ssdtnt@uchicago.edu
+If you would like to modify your project end-date, please contact ssdtnt@uchicago.edu

 Terms of Use